jmcalalang/f5-automation-toolchain-lab/docs/intro.rst

 - F5 Telemetry Streaming (Presentation)
   F5 Telemetry Streaming (Lab)

-This lab has been created to introduce the students to utilize the f5 automation toolchain components.
+This lab has been created to introduce the students to utilize the f5 Automation Toolchain components.
 It is expected that you have a basic understanding of BIG-IP and a desire to learn about automation and orchestration.

 F5 CloudDocs: